-- Free aids and services to people with disabilities so they may communicate effectively with us. such as: - · Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Free language services to people whose primary language is not English, such as: - · Qualified interpreters - · Information written in other languages
+- Free aids and services to people with disabilities so they may communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages

+You have the right to get this information and help in your language for free.
 If you need these services, call 800-524-9242.